Financial Aid Resources

 Oregon Opportunity Grant

 If you’re PELL Grant eligible from the FAFSA, you’ll most likely qualify for an Oregon Opportunity Grant from the Oregon Student Access Commission (OSAC).
 OSAC uses a formula that considers student, family, and government resources, as reported on the Free Application for Federal Student Aid, to determine grant eligibility and the size of each student’s Opportunity Grant award.
-Check out the Oregon Opportunity Grant Estimator to see if you’ll qualify for these need-based grant funds.
-For 2014-15 the amount for the Oregon Opportunity Grant was $2,100.

 These funds usually run out by the middle of February, so be sure to submit your FAFSA as early as possible!
 Also, note that if you receive an Oregon Opportunity Grant you can only use the funds at an Oregon institution.